ihubenov/Candle-Aggregation-Service/README.md

 - Minimal validation (no auth/pagination); focus on aggregation correctness and simple API
 - Persistence prefers batch upserts to PostgreSQL; tests mock the repository (DB not required for running tests)

+Note about tests: I did not have enough time to write integration tests.
+If they are required and the deadline can be extended a bit I could finish them
 Instructions for running tests

 - Prerequisites: Internet access so Gradle can download the toolchain and dependencies